-Page I. Audited Consolidated Financial Statements of Westwood Holdings Group, Inc. Report of Independent Registered Public Accounting Firm, Deloitte & Touche LLP on the financial statements of Westwood Holdings Group, Inc. as of and for the years ended December 31, 2004, 2003 and 2002 F-2 Report of Independent Registered Public Accounting Firm, Deloitte & Touche LLP - audit of (1) management's assessment of the effectiveness of internal control over financial reporting and (2) the effectiveness of internal control over financial reporting.
-F-3 Report of Westwood Holdings Group, Inc.'s management assessment of internal control over financial reporting F-4 Consolidated Balance Sheets as of December 31, 2004 and 2003 F-5 Consolidated Statements of Income for the years ended December 31, 2004, 2003 and 2002 F-6 Consolidated Statements of Stockholders' Equity for the years ended December 31, 2004, 2003 and 2002 F-7 Consolidated Statements of Cash Flows for the years ended December 31, 2004, 2003 and 2002 F-8 Notes to Consolidated Financial Statements F-9
+Page I. Audited Consolidated Financial Statements of Westwood Holdings Group, Inc. Report of Independent Registered Public Accounting Firm, Deloitte & Touche LLP on the financia l statements of Westwood Holdings Group, Inc. as of and for the years ended December 31, 2005, 2 2004 and 2003 F-2 Report of Independent Registered Public Accounting Firm, Deloitte & Touche LLP - audit of (1) management's assessment of the effectiveness of internal control over financial reporting and (2) th e effectiveness of internal control over financial reporting Report of Westwood Holdings Group, Inc.'s management assessment of internal control over finan reporting Consolidated Balance Sheets as of December 31, 2005 and 2004 Consolidated Statements of Income for the years ended December 31, 2005, 2004 and 2003 Consolidated Statements of Stockholders' Equity for the years ended December 31, 2005, 2004 and Consolidated Statements of Cash Flows for the years ended December 31, 2005, 2004 and 2003 Notes to Consolidated Financial Statements.